 Choose one course from the following: 3

 BIOL-207 Concepts in Human Nutrition

-PE-224 Nutrition for Health, Fitness, & Exercise е
+PE-224 Nutrition for Health, Fitness, & Exercise

-Choose one course from the following: 4

 BIOL-175 Human Biology

-BIOL-227 Human Anatomy and Physiology I
+BIOL-227 Human Anatomy and Physiology I with Cadaver

-with Cadaver

 - This General Education Requirement is partially met by the Program Requirements. - Recommend choosing courses from the Areas of Emphasis according to transfer institution requirements.